hmrc/common-transit-convention-traders-service-guide/source/documentation/index.md

 ###  Check NCTS API channel specifications

-**[Visit NCTS Phase 4 Technical Interface Specifications (TIS)](https://www.gov.uk/government/publications/new-computerised-transit-system-technical-specifications)** to see a list of messages, message content and sequence diagrams on the .
+**[Visit NCTS Phase 4 Technical Interface Specifications (TIS)](https://www.gov.uk/government/publications/new-computerised-transit-system-technical-specifications)** to see a list of messages, message content and sequence diagrams.

 Note, this is __NOT__ the specifications document for the new CTC Traders API.
 So, there will be discrepancies.
 For example, the CTC Traders API will not use an EDIFACT wrapper or SOAP.